McGill-DMaS/Kam1n0-Community/README.md

 ## Compatibility:

 * The assembly code repositories and configuration files used in previous versions (<1.0.0) are no longer supported by the latest version.
 See documentations about how to migrate previous repositories.
+*

+## Scalability

+* You can index millions of functions in each repository on a single machine.
+The average response time for a query still stays around 1s; and the average indexing time for a function still stays around 13ms.

 #  Installation